 While the overflowing parking lot on the weekends might suggest no room to trail run, think again.

-The best loop for covering the entire park, including a piece of BLM property, is the Summit Trail Loop.
-We’ve got it detailed for you from start to finish, along with some extension options to trail run both sides of the park.
+The best loop for covering the entire park, including a piece of BLM property, is the Summit Loop Trail Run.
+We've got it detailed for you from start to finish, along with some extension options to trail run both sides of the park.